Bhargavi-ng/Migration_and_Housing/Readme.md

 ## Data Analysis and creation of Machine Learning Models
 We are using two machine learning model for this analysis.
-Both these models are using Linear regression because it is an exploratory tool that can be used to quantify and measure the variability of two correlated variables.
-Moreover, linear regression model can be used as a predictive tool used to predict one variable using values of another variable.
+Both models use linear regression because it can be used to quantify and measure the variability of two correlated variables.
+Moreover, a linear regression model can be used to predict one variable using values of another variable.

 ### Model 1: House price and Migration
-A linear regression model that regresses percentage house price changes for counties in the US over 2015-19 against population change in those countries during the same period.
-The linear regression model tests the null hypothesis that population growth drives up real estate prices.
+We created a linear regression model that regresses percentage house price changes for counties in the US over 2015-19 against population change in those countries during the same period.
+The linear regression model tests the hypothesis that population growth drives up real estate prices.
 The ML model takes data from the AWS Relational database.
 We will assess the quality of the model using R squared and other metrics.

 ***Findings:***

-The model does not support our null hypothesis.
+The model does not support our hypothesis.
 The migration of population within U.S. was not a material driver of Housing prices as shown in the below screenshot.
 The R squared value for this model was ~ 2.7% meaning this model explains only 2.7% of the housing price change over 2015-2019.
-Thus, based on this model the null hypothesis is rejected.
+Thus, based on this model the hypothesis is rejected.

 ![Linear Regression Plot HPI vs Migration](/Images/Linear_Regression_HPI_vs_Migration.png)